 Strictly speaking, there are no provisions for exemptions from SESA application.
 However, policies, plans, programs and projects with multiple components which are related to national security and defense, are free of public consultation and public hearing procedures (Article 23 Decree 2013/0171/PM).

 An ESIA-based approach is chosen for SESA.
 The processes followed for SEA generally overlap with the ones for ESIA.

 The relationship between the SESA and the ESIA is not made explicit.
 Article 4 of the decree (2013) states that the proponent of a policy, plan, program or project with multiple components can do an SESA.
 However, for the implementation of each project or each component, the developer still needs to carry out an environmental and social impact assessment.

 Central SEA authority

-The Ministry of the Environment, Nature Protection and Sustainable Development (MINEPDED) is the central SEA authority.
+The Ministry of the Environment, Nature Protection and Sustainable Development (MINEPDED) is the central SESA authority.